OctopusDeploy/blog/blog/2021-09/workato-connector/index.md

 The host address is the URL that points to Octopus Deploy.
 Please also include the space you wish to target in the configuration.
 After you click the button, "Connect" you'll be ready to start creating workflows in Workato!

+## Octopus Deploy Workato examples

+Workato is a flexible and powerful integration platform and you can build endless workflows to suit your teams needs.
+The following are two examples of what is possible and we're keen to see this used in real world environments.

-## Example: Notify Slack Channel when Events Raised from Octopus Deploy
+**Example: Notify Slack Channel when Events Raised from Octopus Deploy**

 ![](octopus-deploy-and-slack.png)

-## Example: Run Runbook from Octopus Deploy
+**Example: Run Runbook from Octopus Deploy**

 ![](new-project-trigger.png)